-With an amazing trio composed of Olivier Hutman on piano, Gilles Naturel on bass and Peter Gritz on drums, the saxophonist, inspired by the great days, sings tenor or soprano songs classics French (Charles Trenet) and American standards composed by Sonny Rollins, John Coltrane, Duke Jordan.
+With an amazing trio made up of Olivier Hutman on piano, Gilles Naturel on bass and Peter Gritz on drums, the saxophonist makes his tenor and soprano sax sing a wide variety of genres such as French trad (Charles Trenet) and American standards by Sonny Rollins, John Coltrane and Duke Jordan.

 Barney Wilen tenor and soprano saxophones ;